 - Consider the students.
 They want to feel like they’re connecting with real people—not a company.
 Personalize your message to make students notice that you’re talking to them one-on-one.

 - Stand out with your messaging.
 This is your chance to capture their attention.
 Add job details, hyperlinks to your website, or introduce your ambassadors within each Campaign message.

 - Offer a great candidate experience.
 Candidates want clear communication that’s consistent.
 Be honest throughout every step of the recruiting process, including your outreach.

 - Keep it small.
 You want highly qualified candidates, so keep your segments targeted.
-On average, Handshake Campaigns have a 65% open rate (3.5x higher than the recruiting industry average)!
+On average, Handshake Campaigns have a 65%

 - Consider the timing.
 Students are typically enjoying their summers off, which is why engagement decreases during this time.
 If you want to capture students’ attention, consider reaching out during the spring or fall when they’re back in school.

 - ‘Follow up.
 Not every student will view or respond to your first message.
 Send a follow-up as a reminder of the job opening.
 Handshake Premium makes this super easy with its scheduling feature, so you’ll never miss an opportunity to nurture exceptional candidates.